-- 19.1.1 Sessional Instructor compensation includes: - 19.1.1.1 A per-course Pay Scale with 4 distinct steps for Studio and 3 distinct steps for Liberal Arts & Sciences (see Appendix C), placement on which reflects experience and career achievement; - 19.1.1.2 4% pay in lieu of vacation; - 19.1.1.3 7% pay in lieu of benefits; and - 19.1.1.4 no access to pension, Professional Development or Sabbaticals.
+19.1.1 Sessional Instructor compensation includes:

+- 19.1.1.1 A per-course Pay Scale with 4 distinct steps for Studio and 3 distinct steps for Liberal Arts & Sciences (see Appendix C), placement on which reflects experience and career achievement; - 19.1.1.2 4% pay in lieu of vacation; - 19.1.1.3 7% pay in lieu of benefits; and - 19.1.1.4 No access to pension, Professional Development funding or Sabbaticals.

-19.2 CLTA Faculty
+19.2 Teaching-Intensive Stream

-- 19.2.1 19.3.1 CLTA faculty Compensation (all pro-rated for Partial-Load faculty, according to the employee's Workload percentage of Maximum-Load) includes: - 19.2.1.1 salary on the Lecturer, Assistant Professor, Associate Professor or Professor CLTA Pay Scale (see Appendix C); - 19.2.1.2 initial placement on the relevant Pay Scale reflects experience and career achievement, subject to a maximum starting level: - 19.2.1.3 subsequent progress on the relevant Pay Scale shall represent a combination of annual incremental half-steps based on Career Progress (continuous years of CLTA appointment), and discretionary incremental steps based on Merit Progress and review (as outlined in Article 24.3) of a faculty member's performance of his/her responsibilities; - 19.2.1.4 4 weeks per year paid vacation; - 19.2.1.5 access to full benefits; - 19.2.1.6 access to full pension contributions after one (1) year; and - 19.2.1.7 no access to Professional Development or Sabbaticals.
+- 19.2.1 Teaching-Intensive Stream faculty Compensation (all pro-rated for Partial-Load faculty, according to the employee's Workload percentage of Maximum-Load) includes: - 19.2.1.1 Salary on the Lecturer CLTA Pay Scale (see Appendix C); - 19.2.1.2 Initial placement on the relevant Pay Scale reflects experience and career achievement, subject to a maximum starting level;

+- 19.2.1.3 Subsequent progress on the relevant Pay Scale shall represent a combination of annual incremental half-steps based on Career Progress (continuous years of Teaching-Intensive Stream appointment), and discretionary incremental steps based on Merit Progress and review (as outlined in Article 24.3) of a faculty member's performance of his/her responsibilities; - 19.2.1.4 4 weeks per year paid vacation; - 19.2.1.5 Access to full benefits; - 19.2.1.6 Access to full pension contributions after one (1) year; and - 19.2.1.7 No access to Professional Development funding or Sabbaticals.

-19.3 Continuing Faculty
+19.3 CLTA Faculty

-- 19.3.1 Continuing faculty Compensation (all pro-rated for Partial-Load faculty, according to the employee's Workload percentage of Maximum-Load) includes: - 19.3.1.1 salary on the Assistant Professor, Associate Professor or Professor Pay Scale (see Appendix C); - 19.3.1.2 initial placement on the relevant Pay Scale reflects experience and career achievement, subject to a maximum starting level; - 19.3.1.3 subsequent progress on the relevant Pay Scale shall represent a combination of annual incremental half-steps based on Career Progress (years of service), and discretionary incremental steps based on Merit

-Progress and review (as outlined in Article 24.3) of a faculty member's performance of his/her responsibilities;
+- 19.3.1 CLTA faculty Compensation (all pro-rated for Partial-Load faculty, according to the employee's Workload percentage of Maximum-Load) includes: - 19.3.1.1 Salary on the Lecturer, Assistant Professor, Associate Professor or Professor CLTA Pay Scale (see Appendix C); - 19.3.1.2 Initial placement on the relevant Pay Scale reflects experience and career achievement, subject to a maximum starting level; - 19.3.1.3 Subsequent progress on the relevant Pay Scale shall represent a combination of annual incremental half-steps based on Career Progress (continuous years of CLTA appointment), and discretionary incremental steps based on Merit Progress and review (as outlined in Article 24.3) of a faculty member's performance of his/her responsibilities;

-- 19.3.1.4 4-6 weeks per year paid vacation, based on years of service: - 19.3.1.5 access to full benefits: - 19.3.1.6 access to full pension contributions after one (1) year; and - 19.3.1.7 access to Professional Development funding, except Sabbaticals.
+- 19.3.1.4 4 weeks per year paid vacation; - 19.3.1.5 Access to full benefits; - 19.3.1.6 Access to full pension contributions after one (1) year; and - 19.3.1.7 No access to Professional Development funding or Sabbaticals.

-19.4 Probationary and Tenured Faculty
+19.4 Continuing Faculty

-- 19.4.1 Probationary and Tenured faculty Compensation (all pro-rated for Partial-Load faculty, according to the employee's Workload percentage of Maximum-Load) includes: - 19.4.1.1 salary on the Assistant Professor, Associate Professor or Professor Pay Scale (see Appendix C): - 19.4.1.2 initial placement on the relevant Pay Scale reflects experience and career achievement, subject to a maximum starting level; - 19.4.1.3 subsequent progress on the relevant Pay Scale shall represent a combination of annual incremental half-steps based on Career Progress (years of service), and discretionary incremental steps based on Merit Progress and review (as outlined in Article 24.3) of a faculty member's performance of his/her responsibilities; - 19.4.1.4 4-6 weeks per year paid vacation, based on years of service; - 19.4.1.5 access to full benefits; - 19.4.1.6 access to full pension contributions after one (1) year; and - 19.4.1.7 access to Professional Development funding and Sabbaticals.
+- 19.4.1 Continuing faculty Compensation (all pro-rated for Partial-Load faculty, according to the employee's Workload percentage of Maximum-Load) includes: - 19.4.1.1 Salary on the Assistant Professor, Associate Professor or Professor Pay Scale (see Appendix C); - 19.4.1.2 Initial placement on the relevant Pay Scale reflects experience and career achievement, subject to a maximum starting level; - 19.4.1.3 Subsequent progress on the relevant Pay Scale shall represent a combination of annual incremental half-steps based on Career Progress (years of service), and discretionary incremental steps based on Merit Progress and review (as outlined in Article 24.3) of a faculty member's performance of his/her responsibilities; - 19.4.1.4 4-6 weeks per year paid vacation, based on years of service; - 19.4.1.5 Access to full benefits;

-19.5 Overload Rate
+- 19.4.1.6 Access to full pension contributions after one (1) year; and - 19.4.1.7 Access to Professional Development funding, except Sabbaticals.

+19.5 Probationary and Tenured Faculty